kbali1/cse15l-lab-reports/LabReport4.md

 ### 2. Clone the Repository from Github
 ![Image](Lab7GitClone.PNG)

 To clone this repsoitory, I first typed `ls` to see which which directory I was in and typed `cd` and the file name, so I can clone the repository in the directory I want to.
-After that I typed `git clone https://github.com/ucsd-cse15l-s23/lab7 <enter>` to clone the repository.
+Then I typed `git clone https://github.com/ucsd-cse15l-s23/lab7 <enter>` to clone the repository.
 The image above shows that the repository was successfully cloned.

 ### 3. Run the Tests